Spirituals (David Murray album)

-Spirituals is an album by David Murray released on the Japanese DIW label in 1988.
+Spirituals is an album by American saxophonist David Murray released on the Japanese DIW label in 1988.
 It features seven quartet performances by Murray with Fred Hopkins, Dave Burrell and Ralph Peterson Jr.

 Reception

 The Allmusic review by Scott Yanow awarded the album 3 stars stating "David Murray mostly sticks to spirituals on this Japanese import, a quartet outing with pianist Dave Burrell, bassist Fred Hopkins and drummer Ralph Peterson, but that does not mean that all of the improvising is mellow and melodic.
 There are some peaceful moments on tunes such as "Amazing Grace" and a spirited "Down by the Riverside," but Murray's playing is so violent on "Abel's Blissed Out Blues" as to be almost satirical.
 A mixed success from the masterful tenor.".